soilspectroscopy/ossl-imports/README.md

-The final harmonization takes place in the OSSL `Level 1`, where those common properties sharing different methods can be converted to a target method using some publicly available transformation rule, or in the worst scenario, they are naively binded or kept separated to produce its specific model in the OSSL engine.
+The final harmonization takes place in the OSSL `Level 1`, where those common properties sharing different methods can be converted to a target method using some publicly available transformation rule, or in the worst scenario, they are naively bind or kept separated to produce its specific model in the OSSL engine.
 All the implementations are documented in this github repository.